aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 }
 ```

-To keep the properties of the original video, the processor have to copy the frame onto its own staging buffer in `process`.
+To keep the properties of the original video, the processor has to copy the frame onto its own staging buffer in `process`:

 ```typescript
 class VideoResizeProcessor implements VideoFrameProcessor {